 How to deal with negative people at work

 Some colleagues, though, are routinely negative.
-Air seems to drain from the room when they walk into it.
-Their verbal and non-verbal behavior causes those around them to feel upset, depressed, anxious, discouraged, or hopeless.
+When they walk into a room, the air seems to drain from it.
+Their verbal and nonverbal behavior causes those around them to feel upset, depressed, anxious, discouraged, or hopeless.
 They manage to find a dark cloud on even the brightest of days.

-Negative people can have a negative impact on the work environment.
-They jeopardize productivity and morale.
-They distract and deflate those around them.
-They kill motivation and mood.
+Negative people can negatively impact the work environment.
+They jeopardize productivity and morale, distract and deflate those around them, and kill motivation and mood.
 Such a toxic atmosphere contributes to absenteeism and employee turnover.

 Tips for dealing with negative coworkers

 The obvious question becomes how to deal with such people.
 No concrete answer exists.
-Rather, working with them — and maintaining your own positive attitude — often rests on employing some of these strategies:
+Instead, working with them — and maintaining your positive attitude — often rests on employing some of these strategies:

 Keep your distance